Mobile Offline Sync – Architecture

 In Android, Sync Adapter has many advantages over other approaches:

 The system schedules the sync to run when other syncs run, or when some other network request was already made on the device.
-This prevents awaking the device from its sleep for performing a single sync.
+This prevents waking the device from its sleep for performing single sync.

 All sync adapters on the device can be accessed from the Settings screen, under the account they are tied to.
-This gives the end user the option to change sync preferences, see if there are any sync problem or even disable the sync.
+This gives the end-user the option to change sync preferences, see if there are any sync problems, or even disable the sync.

-If we use Content Provider for accessing/manipulating our data, the sync adapter can observe any changes done to it.
-That way it can run only when the data actually changes.
+If we use the Content Provider for accessing/manipulating our data, the sync adapter can observe any changes done to it.
+That way, it can run only when the data actually changes.